 Health Care - Positions such as On-Site Health Educator, Community Wellness Coordinator, Patient Health Educator, Health Coach Consultant

-Otterbein University requires all seniors in our Allied Health, Health Education, Health Promotion and Fitness, and Sport Management programs to complete an internship.
+Otterbein University requires all seniors in our Allied Health, Exercise Science and Health Promotion, Public Health Education, and Sport Management programs to complete an internship.
 This opportunity allows you to integrate your formal academic preparation with a semester-long practical work experience.

 The goals of the internship program are: